KGME: KGME

 Later that year, Clear Channel Communications, predecessor to iHeartMedia, merged with AMFM.
 Clear Channel opted to sell four of AMFM's FM stations in Phoenix and retain all of its local AMs, including KGME at 550 and KFYI at 910.
 When the deal closed in September 2000, Clear Channel immediately moved to swap KFYI and KGME, moving the talk station to 550 and sports to 910.
 KGME's existing programming remained unchanged, but Clear Channel rebranded the station as Xtra Sports 910, using a moniker that had originated at XETRA serving San Diego and was also being used elsewhere by Clear Channel.
 Dan Bickley, a columnist for The Republic, hosted mornings on KGME with Mike Jurecki from 2001 to 2013, when he left to join KTAR.
 Jurecki remained until 2017, when he was dismissed and joined KMVP-FM.

 On June 11, 2013, KGME rebranded as "Fox Sports 910".
 Dan Sileo served as a host on the station for one week in 2019, after which he was removed.
 A report in The Athletic indicated that the Arizona Coyotes, which had recently signed an agreement to move their games to KGME, objected to Sileo's on-air presence based on racist and sexist comments he had previously made at stations in Florida that led him to be fired three times in a span of 20 months.
+From 2019 to 2024, the station aired Roc & Manuch, featuring former NFL quarterback Dan Manucci; that program moved to KTAR AM at the end of 2024.

 Programming

-The station's weekday lineup includes seven hours worth of local shows, in morning drive time as well as early afternoons, including Roc & Manuch, featuring former NFL quarterback Dan Manucci; that show moved to KGME in 2019 from KDUS (1060 AM).
-Late mornings feature Colin Cowherd, while Fox Sports Radio takes up the rest of the broadcast schedule.
+The station clears most of the national Fox Sports Radio schedule, with the exception of The Dan Patrick Show.
+KGME also airs a handful of local brokered specialty shows on Saturdays and Sundays.

 KGME has not been able to consistently lure away professional teams from their contracts with Bonneville International's cluster, including sports talk leader KMVP-FM.
-The Arizona Coyotes, largely because of their comparatively low priority to other teams carried by KMVP-FM, have been an intermittent exception.
+The Arizona Coyotes, largely because of their comparatively low priority to other teams carried by KMVP-FM, were an intermittent exception.
 Their games moved to KGME in 2019; the team cited the fact that only 21 minutes a week was spent on the team in KMVP-FM's various local sports talk shows.
 The agreement lasted two years before the Coyotes opted to return to KMVP-FM.
 While the rights to major Arizona State Sun Devils sports belong to Bonneville, KGME became the home of ASU men's hockey beginning in 2022, the team's first radio deal.

 From 2013 to 2020, Fox Sports 910 was the Phoenix affiliate for the University of Arizona Wildcats football and men's basketball radio network.
 This deal ended in 2020, when the rights moved to KFNX (1100 AM).